14 effective tips on how to lower your blood pressure

 4. Reduced salt consumption

 In addition to less sugar, reduced salt consumption also lowers blood pressure.
 So try to eat a diet as low in salt as possible.
-The recipes in your Miku app can be a great help in this regard and help you to conjure up maximum flavor in your dishes even without salt.
+The recipes in your Mizu app can be a great help in this regard and help you to conjure up maximum flavor in your dishes even without salt.

 5. Avoid convenience foods